-If you work from home you must run Windows Vista or newer (Windows 7 or 8 recommended), with at least 4GB of RAM and a dual-core processor (Intel Core2Duo or higher, AMD Athlon II or higher).
+If you work from home you must run Windows 7 or newer (Microsoft Windows 7, 8.1 [Desktop mode], or 10), with at least 4GB of RAM and a dual-core processor (Intel Core2Duo or higher, AMD Athlon II or higher).
 Mac’s must run OSX 10.8 or higher to work properly with our VoIP lines.

 Purchasing a Computer for Your Job?

 We recommend the following if purchasing a computer for your job:

 - 4GB of RAM or better (8GB highly recommended)